Cartier's watches lose their sparkle in China

 Richemont said last month that watch sales were down mid-single digits in the six months to September, dragged down by its biggest markets, Hong Kong and the United States.
 It had already stated a similar decline for Cartier watches in the full year to March.
 Shares have fallen over 12 percent this year.

 Comparisons with competitors are hard to make.
-Rolex is privately owned and at LVMH (LVMH.PA), watch and jewellery sales rose 10 percent during the first nine months but it does not give a separate watch figure.
+Rolex is privately owned and at LVMH, watch and jewelry sales rose 10 percent during the first nine months but it does not give a separate watch figure.
 Swatch Group shares have fallen 18 percent, partly due to competition from smartwatches and the drop in demand from China.

 Watch exports from Switzerland, where Cartier and other watches are made, fell 3.2 percent during the first ten months of 2015 with shipments to Hong Kong down 22.7 percent and rising just 0.1 percent to the United States.